chrisoldnall/MR_Preparation/UsersGuide.md

 Next we have a bash script which will take the BGEN and SAMPLE files from the cohort which we have (these contain the full genomic data for the individuals in our sample and their IDs) and reduce them per chromosome using the full list of SNPs that are relevant to the system in which we are working (determined by the 'AllSigSNPList.txt' file from 1.) - If you do not have the BGEN files per chromosome this will need some amending, otherwise the command below assumes all 22 chromosomes are being used.
 In this script you need to amend locations manually.

 Run in the terminal via: 'qsub GenotypeFilterForMerge.sh -t 1-22'

+## 2b.
+LDClumping.sh [Run using Terminal]
+In parallel with 2a, we may also run the LD clumping procedure for each of the exposures.
+This script takes in the individual SNP per exposure files that were created in 1. and forms LD clump blocks in order to ensure what SNPs we retain for the MR process are not in LD with each other.
+There will be a range of files returned, most importantly the '.clumped' files.
+- WARNING: This script requires the cohort files to be in BED/BIM/FAM format.
+If you only have BGEN files then you will need to convert to BED/BIM/FAM.
+There is a variety of scripts/advices to do so online.
+It is hope to add in a script here in future.
+Run in the terminal via: 'qsub LDClumping.sh'